 TLDR Low-dose oral minoxidil and finasteride effectively improve hair growth in men with androgenetic alopecia.

-This study evaluated the effectiveness of a daily oral regimen combining low-dose minoxidil (2.5 mg) and finasteride (1 mg) over 12 months in 502 men with androgenetic alopecia.
+This study evaluated the effectiveness of a daily oral minoxidil (2.5 mg) and finasteride (1 mg) regimen over 12 months in 502 men with androgenetic alopecia (AA).
 Results showed that 92.4% of participants were stable or improved, with 57.4% experiencing noticeable hair regrowth.
 The mean seven-point change in hair density was 0.58, indicating a statistically significant increase.
-Effect sizes varied from moderate in early hair loss stages to large in severe cases, with Norwood 5–6 showing the most significant improvements.
-Despite subjective variability in assessments, the combination treatment demonstrated robust efficacy across different severities of hair loss.
-Future research should focus on objective imaging and safety monitoring to optimize treatment protocols.
+Effect sizes varied, being moderate in early hair loss stages (Norwood 2–3) and large in more severe stages (Norwood 5–6).
+Despite subjective variability in assessments, the treatment demonstrated robust improvements across different severities of AA.
+The study suggests the need for objective imaging protocols in future research and highlights the potential of this combination therapy for treating AA.

 Discuss this study in the Community →